 How to heat treat flour

 Cookie dough buttercream is my new favorite frosting.
 I love cookie dough and buttercream, and combining the two is heavenly.
-When making this buttercream though, it's important to note that it has raw flour in it, and you should take the extra step of heat treating it.
-The concern with consuming raw flour is that it could have potentially harmful bacteria.
-Because it undergoes high heat during baking, this isn't a concern normally.
+When making this buttercream, it's important to note that it has raw flour in it, and you should take the extra step of heat-treating it.
+The concern with consuming raw flour is that it could potentially harbor harmful bacteria.
+Because it undergoes high heat during baking, this isn't usually a concern.

-To heat treat your flour, preheat your oven to 350°F/177°C. Spread an even layer of flour onto a parchment-lined baking sheet pan.
-Bake for 5 minutes and then allow it to cool to room temperature, and that's it.
+To heat treat your flour, preheat your oven to 350°F/177°C. Spread an even layer of flour onto a parchment-lined baking sheet.
+Bake for 5 minutes, then let it cool to room temperature.
+That's it.

 How to make a chocolate ganache